 Clearly, your bank or credit union will continue to encounter spear phishing attacks.
 Recognizing that these attacks will evolve and providing your staff with suspicious email examples will assist in diminishing risks.
 Taking opportunities to communicate with your employees during staff meetings, sending regular information security email communications, and providing education throughout the year will also keep the topic as a focal point and create a culture of information security awareness.

 In summary, the best thing your institution can do to avoid being phished is to be aware and create a plan to limit the damage.
-For more on this critical topic, review our new tip sheet, Eight Strategies to Reduce the Risks Associated with Phishing Attacks.

 Who We Serve